edwards-bird-lab/data_management/README.md

 md5sum -c md5sum.txt > checksums_output
 ```

-I was happily able to see that the integrity of my copied files was not compromised during the copying process (I used (`rsync`), fyi) -- they were all deemed 'OK' by the checksums comparion.
+I was happily able to see that the integrity of my copied files was not compromised during the copying process (I used `rsync`, fyi) -- they were all deemed `OK` by the checksums comparion.

 ```
 (base) [smorzechowski@holylogin01 211012_A00794_0505_BHLLJYDSX2_SUB10825]$ md5sum -c md5sum.txt